Dec 31, 2022

 Now that you know how Google ads and YouTube work together, here are five tips for a successful campaign:

-A unique way to showcase a brand and reduce its appearance as an advertisement is turning it into something interactive.
-For example, a shoe company launching a new sneaker might be tempted to create a commercial-style ad.
-Instead of showing viewers something they’ve seen, design the ad as a how-to video for running.
+A unique way to showcase a brand and reduce its appearance as an ad is turning it into something interactive.
+For example, if you were a shoe company launching a new sneaker, you might be tempted to create a commercial-style ad.
+Instead, why not show viewers something they’ve seen, and design the ad as a how-to video for running?

 You can also ask your audience outright what kind of ads they’d like to see and where.
-Use a poll in your social media feed to gather intel.
+Use a poll in your social media feed or send out an incentivized email survey to gather intel.